oneeve8/kobble-data/content/feamber.md

 Does it necessarily *have* to make logical sense?

 When you have a dream, does it make sense?
 I have had a lot of nonsensical dreams.
-While I am in the dream, everything seems to
+While I am in the dream, everything seems to make perfect sense.
+When I wake up, it no longer does make sense.

+Maybe we are in a dream.

 We are spiritual beings dwelling in a physical body.